arkworks-rs/algebra/curves/README.md

 * [`ark-bn254`](bn254): Implements the BN254 pairing-friendly curve
 * [`ark-ed-on-bn254`](ed_on_bn254): Implements a Twisted Edwards curve atop the scalar field of BN254
+* [`ark-babyjubjub`](baby_jubjub): Implements Baby Jubjub, the [ERC-2494](https://eips.ethereum.org/EIPS/eip-2494)-standardized Twisted Edwards curve atop the scalar field of BN254
 * [`ark-grumpkin`](grumpkin): Implements the Grumpkin curve.
 A curve that forms a cycle with bn254.

+`ark-ed-on-bn254` and `ark-babyjubjub` are two representations of the *same* Twisted Edwards curve over the scalar field of BN254, related by an isomorphism (a rescaling of the `x` coordinate).
+They differ in their curve parameters and generator, and are therefore **not** interchangeable at the byte/coordinate level:
+* `ark-ed-on-bn254` uses the arkworks-canonical normalized form with `a = 1` (and `d = 168696/168700 mod q`), which is slightly more efficient for in-arkworks arithmetic, together with an arkworks-specific generator.
+* `ark-babyjubjub` uses the exact ERC-2494 parameters (`A = 168700`, `D = 168696`) and the standard base point defined in that spec.
+Prefer this crate when you need coordinates, serialized points, or test vectors that are compatible with the wider Baby Jubjub ecosystem (e.g. circomlib / iden3).

 ### MNT-298 cycle of curves and related curves